Sometimes dead is better

-As you will have no doubt picked up if you’ve been following my blog for any length of time, I love horror, and one of my all-time favorite horror writers is Stephen King.
+As you will have no doubt picked up on I love horror, and one of my all-time favorite horror writers is Stephen King.
 He’s well known (understatement) for his creepy story’s and chilling tales, as well as his own little tropes and habits.
 Something else he’s well known for is that his books do not always transfer to film particularly well.

 In my opinion a film will never hold up to a book but that’s not necessarily the film’s fault.
 You can do things with a book that you simply can’t do with a film.
 Books are more immersive, they employ the reader’s imagination, all their senses and they are a lot longer than films.
 There’s a reason the Lord of the Rings was three epic films long (and still had a load of stuff cut), the book was huge.